 Opportunities are available for employment within the NHS, private sector or charitable trusts – in hospitals, GP surgeries, schools, industry and in the community.
 You could also consider a career working in clinical research or teaching, in the UK or overseas.

-You will be assessed at interview on your ability to demonstrate:
+You are assessed at interview on your ability to demonstrate:

-If you are successful in shortlisting and interview you will receive a conditional offer which is subject to the following:
+If you are successful in shortlisting and interview you receive a conditional offer subject to the following:

-Please note that until steps 1 to 4 have been successfully completed the offer of a place on the course remains conditional.
+Until the steps above have been successfully completed the offer of a place on the course remains conditional.